dimitri-hoareau/P03_chess_contest/README.md

  ```
 pip install -r requirements.txt
 ```
-- if you are with the 3.8 python version :
+- if you are with the 3.8 python version, enter this command to have the correct version of flake8 report :
  ```
 sed -i 's/MAX_LINE_LENGTH = 79/MAX_LINE_LENGTH = 119/g' env/lib/python3.8/site-packages/flake8/defaults.py
 ```
-if you are with another version, just change the version in the path :
+if you are with another version, just change the version in the path on the line command :
  ```
-env/lib/<your_python_version>/site-packages/flake8/defaults.py
+sed -i 's/MAX_LINE_LENGTH = 79/MAX_LINE_LENGTH = 119/g' env/lib/<your_pyhton_version>/site-packages/flake8/defaults.py
 ```
 - launch the app with python (exemple for python3)
  ```